St Aloysius' College (Sydney): Milsons Point

 Before long enrolments again increased and additional accommodation became an urgent need.
 A wooden building was hastily erected, housing classrooms and study hall until it was replaced in 1907/1908 by a three-storeyed brick building later known as the "Junior School".
 As student numbers increased, additional rooms again became necessary and in 1913/1914 a new wing was constructed on the eastern side of the original residence.
 In 1916, a property opposite the College, known as "Wyalla", came on the market.
 Money was eventually borrowed and Wyalla became the "Senior School".
 As with most schools, war casualties among old boys were heavy.

 In the early 1920s, a property off Sailors Bay Road, Northbridge, was purchased as a site for much-needed playing fields.
 This property remained undeveloped due to the lack of excavating and levelling techniques and machinery at the time.
-Had this plan materialised, it would today be a very valuable asset, however, it was sold in 1939 and provided finance for the purchase of some market gardens in Tyneside Avenue, East Willoughby, which forms the current College Sports Ground.
+Had this plan materialised, it would today be a very valuable asset, however, it was sold in 1939 and provided finance for the purchase of some market gardens in Tyneside Avenue, Willoughby East, which forms the current College Sports Ground.

-The war years brought a significant drop in numbers, and the College was forced to pile sandbags to prevent blasts from anticipated Japanese bombs, and strong, wooden fortifications were constructed to prevent roofs collapsing.
+The war years brought a significant drop in numbers at St. Aloysius, and the College was forced to pile sandbags to prevent blasts from anticipated Japanese bombs, and strong, wooden fortifications were constructed to prevent roofs collapsing.
 Following the war, the number of pupils increased more rapidly than the development of accommodation, and by the late fifties, it was clear that a major decision on the College's future was no longer avoidable.
-There appeared to be only three available options: one was to close down the College gradually, an unpopular choice, however, had it proved to be the only possible one, the machinery was ready to implement it; The second was to find another suitable site in the vicinity and to make a fresh start.
+There appeared to be only three available options: one was to close down the College gradually, a rather unpopular choice, however, had it proved to be the only possible one, the machinery was ready to implement it; The second was to find another suitable site in the vicinity and to make a fresh start.
 No site comparable with the present one was available, and subsequently part of the Jesuit owned property in Pymble was suggested as a possible location.
 The financial commitment involved in such a move was more than the College could carry.
 An invitation came from Archbishop Eris O'Brien to move the College to Canberra where 20 acre and financial assistance were available, however, after much debate this offer was turned down; The third possible option was to stay at Milsons Point and to re-develop the site.
 The representative of the Jesuit General, John McMahon, who was then visiting Australia, and the Provincial Superior, Jeremiah Hogan, favoured this option as being in the best interests of the Catholic community and of the College.